Skip to main content

 Every unit has its own lock — and you decide what kind of lock goes on it.

 The principle: The storage operator should not hold a key to your unit.
 It is your private space.
-At Celtic, this is exactly how it works — only you have the key or code to your unit.
+At Celtic, this is exactly how it works — only you have the key to the padlock securing your unit, while the code is used to enter the facility.

 Which locks are best?